-Harand ore Co ontrol Hazard leasur Action to Control Risk ures Incorrect Use or Application of Hand Tools 3 4 12 MED All hand tools must only be used for their intended purpose.
+Before Control After Cont Hazard Measui S Action to Control Risk meası S ıres Risk Incorrect Use or Application of Hand Tools 3 4 12 MED All hand tools must only be used for their intended purpose.
 Do not use any non-conforming hand tools.
-Do not apply any added leverage to any hand tools.
-Do not strike any hand tool with a hammer that is not intended for that purpose.
-1 4 Risk 4 LOW Slip, Trip & Falls 3 4 12 MED Tools are to be kept to a minimum requirement on site (Only what is needed) Information, instruction, training and supervision to be given to all employees Tools are to be stored in a suitable safe place (Preferably in a lockable area) 1 4 4 LOW Impact - Falling Tools 3 4 12 MED Information, instruction, training and supervision to be given to all employees Areas to be cordoned off to prevent unauthorised access when working at height with tools Mini mum personnel within the works areas with all relevant PPE worn Tools are to be secured in a tool belt or other means such as SWR/Clips/Collective fall protection 1 4 4 LOW Use of Sub-standard or Defective Hand Tools 3 4 12 MED Do not use any hand tool that shows signs of defects or damage.
+1 4 4 LOW Slip, Trip & Falls 3 4 12 MED Tools are to be stored in a suitable safe place (Preferably in a lockable area) 1 4 4 LOW Impact - Falling Tools 3 4 12 MED rmation, instruction, training and supervision to be given to all employees as to be cordoned off to prevent unauthorised access when working at height with tools mum personnel within the works areas with all relevant PPE worn is are to be secured in a tool belt or other means such as SWR/Clips/Collective fall protection 4 4 LOW Use of Sub-standard or Defective Hand Tools 3 4 12 MED Only company supplied or quality recognised brands of approved hand tools are to be used.
+All new supplied hand tools are field tested to assess their suitability before being given "Company Approval".
+Hand tools to be kept in a toolbox to protect against damage and deterioration.
+This tool box must be kept in a decent condition.
+All tools are to be visually inspected by the user before use for signs of obvious defects and damage.
+Do not use any hand tool that shows signs of defects or damage.
 Company set procedures are to be followed at all times.
 Report all damaged or defective hand tools to your Manager and obtain a replacement.
 1 4 4 LOW Electrocution 3 4 12 MED Use a 'volt stick' or 'voltage indicator' to check any metal casing or housing to ensure the metal work is not live prior to commencing work.
 Identify the breaker or fuse for the circuit that you need to connect to or work on that needs to be switched off.
 After switching this off FOLLOW the LOTO (see separate method statement if more detail required) procedure & attach a locking device to the circuit.
 Retain the lock's key with you at all times to prevent anyone else from re-energising circuit.
 Test for dead at point of work prior to starting task with approved testing device 1 4 4 LOW COVID 19 2 5 10 MED Information & instruction must be given to all employees on the ever changing COVID-19 pandemic.
 Engineers provide their own hand tools which should not be shared.
 These should be subject to cleaning at least at the end of the working day.
 Suitable based alcohol substances or anti bacteria spray is to be used.
 Personal hygiene must be of the highest standard with employees avoiding touching their mouth, nose & eyes when using their hand tools.
 If a hand tool is shared it should be cleaned before being returned to its owner.
 This process should be avoided where possible.
 Tools should be stored in their tool box when not in use and secured daily.
 Tool boxes should be subject to cleaning at least once a day.
 On completion of works PPE is to be disinfected or disposed of and hands washed or sanitised.
 1 5 5 LOW glove type depends on tools being used, 'Showa type' suitable for light use, Rigger or 'grip gloves' to be used for